coveo/stew/README_RUNNERS.md

 2. **Selective exclusion**: Use `skip-paths` to exclude specific paths from automatic detection.

 Note that `check-paths` and `skip-paths` are mutually exclusive.
+Both options support the string (single path) or the list of strings.

 ### pytest Runner